Martin-Zeithaml/medium/KeySequences.md

 ```
 So, we already know `Home` and `Ctrl+E`.

-In this case, use `search for` to <!-- Explain what is being searched -->
+In this case, use `ISPF` command `srchfor` to find text in all members in the current library
-* `search for '` with opening single parenthesis
+* `srchfor '` with opening apostrophe
 * `prompt` is the default browser prompt with provided string
   * The input from this prompt is placed on the current cursor position
 * Closing `'` and `Enter`